facebook/react-native-website/docs/devsettings.md

 title: DevSettings
 ---

-The `DevSettings` module exposes methods for customizing settings in for developers in development.
+The `DevSettings` module exposes methods for customizing settings for developers in development.

 ---